Taxi! Temasek firm backs Southeast Asia cab booking app

 GrabTaxi competes in the region with an app from Hong-Kong based company Taxi Hero and Rocket Internet's Easy Taxi app.

-In Singapore, it is up against market leader Comfortdelgro Corp (CMDG.SI), which has its own booking app.
+In Singapore, it is up against market leader Comfortdelgro Corp, which has its own booking app.
 GrabTaxi, however, offers commuters a choice from all the taxis that are closest to their location, regardless of which company operates them.

 GrabTaxi founder and Chief Executive Anthony Tan said the app was the second most popular in Singapore after Comfortdelgro, and that it had been downloaded on to more than one million mobile devices in Southeast Asia.